Hadron Quickstart

 VM network

 Accessing your VM via SSH will depend on your virtualization software network configuration.
-If you followed the configuration above, with a bridged card, your machine should get an IP within your network, allowing you to SSH in.First you need to get the IP address.
-Since there are no VirtualBox guest packages for Hadron, you need to do this from the VirtualBox console.
-Run:
+If you followed the configuration above, with a bridged card, your machine should get an IP within your network, allowing you to SSH in.We can use the same IP we used to install the system to ssh in:

 ssh kairos@IP